silvermob/silvermob-sdk-android/README.md

 *Note: don't leave iOS adapter name empty or adapter integration might not work.*

 3. Enable SilverMob network for your Ad Units: go to ad unit waterfall settings, scroll to **"Custom Networks"**, enable **SilverMob** and adjust settings accordingly.
-Wait around 60 minutes for Applovin to update Ad Unit and Network changes.
+Add your **SilverMob ad unit id in "Placement ID"** for your placement.
+Supported ad types: **Banner, Interstitial, MREC, Rewarded.** Wait around 60 minutes for Applovin to update Ad Unit and Network changes.

 ![ad unit settings](https://files.silvermob.com/img/2024-02-02_14-39-29.png)
 *Note: mediation adapters don't work in Test Mode, be sure to disable it for testing mediation.*
 ## Acknowledgments